multividas/developers-multividas/docs/rest/entities/user.md

 # User Model at Multividas.com

-This document describes the attributes of the User and Profile Models used in the multividas.com application.
+This document describes the attributes of the User and Profile Models used in Multividas.com application.

 ## User Attributes